 July 15th, 2006

 By Samuel French

 Many vitamins and minerals are relevant for good health and male potency.
 Find out what vitamins and trace elements your potency needs daily.

 Most of them can be obtained from a balanced diet.
 Nevertheless, the usual diet does not include enough important substances.
-This article presents seven nutrients that can be used in a complex with medications from Texas Chemist to improve potency and avoid sexual problems.
+This article presents seven nutrients that can be used in a complex with medications to improve potency and avoid sexual problems.

 How to improve your potency naturally: 7 reliable ways

 Iodine is necessary for the normal functioning of the thyroid gland and normal brain activity.
 Iodine deficiency is observed in almost a third of the people on the planet, so do not forget to eat foods with its high content.
 These are seaweed, fish, dairy products and eggs.

 Vitamin D is a fat-soluble vitamin that tells our cells how to incorporate certain genes.
 Vitamin D is produced from cholesterol in the skin when it is exposed to sunlight.
 Not every person can recognize vitamin D efficiency.
 Symptoms can develop for several years or decades.
 You can cope with the deficit with the help of fish oil, fatty fish, egg yolks.
 And do not forget to walk in the sun!